rocher-ros/RiverMethaneFlux/README.md

 ![](figures/model_perf_monthly.png)

-The most important variable by far is the depth to groundwater table, followed by temperature and elevation.
+The most important variable by far is the depth to groundwater table, followed by P runoff and elevation.

 ![](figures/VIP_scores_mean.png)